jenkins-x/jx-docs/content/en/docs/resources/faq/setup.md

 If you do not delete the load balancer, you will have issues with detaching the internet gateway (IGW) and deleting it.
 This can lead to a race condition where terraform tries to destroy the auto scaling group and the IGW, and eventually times out.

+## Does Jenkins X install a load balancer?

+Jenkins X installs `nginx` which has a `LoadBalancer` kubernetes `Service`.
+But the underlying kubernetes platform needs to implement the load balancing network and infrastructure.
+This comes OOTB on all public clouds.

+On premise you need to install something like [MetalLB](https://metallb.universe.tf/)